External Ids for CCNC Gene

 GeneCards Summary for CCNC Gene

 CCNC (Cyclin C) is a Protein Coding gene.
-Among its related pathways are Signaling by NOTCH1 and Metabolism.
-GO annotations related to this gene include protein kinase binding.
+Among its related pathways are Signaling by NOTCH1 and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding.
 An important paralog of this gene is CCNK.

 UniProtKB/Swiss-Prot for CCNC Gene